accrescent/devconsole/README.md

 manage their apps in the Accrescent app repository.

 **Note: Accrescent is not yet ready for production usage.
-Consider all software and services run by this organization as in an "alpha" stage and fit only for testing and development.**
+Consider all software and services run by this organization as in a "pre-alpha" stage and fit only for development and preliminary testing.**

 ## Development/testing